 Cecil County ss: } Then came George W. Thomas one of the subscribing witnesses to the foregoing instrument of writing and made oath in due form of Said

 Nov.
 12 th 1878 } that he did see Benjamin Wilson the testator therein named sign and seal the same, that he heard him publish pronounce and declare the same to be his last Will and Testament; that at the time of his so doing, he was to the best of his apprehension and belief of a sound and disposing mind memory and understanding that the aforesaid George W. Thomas and James C. Crothers stated under oath that they were acquainted with the hand writing of Jos.
 R. Thomas now deceased one of the subscribing witnesses to the foregoing instrument of writing that they have frequently seen him write and that his signature to the foregoing instrument of writing is genuine and in his proper hand writing and said George W. Thomas further made oath that he Jos.
-R. Thomas & William Fischer the other two subscribing witnesses, severally subscribed their names as witnesses thereto in the presence and at the request of said testator and in the presence of each other does not Know what has become of William Fischer, he may be dead -Test
+R. Thomas & William Fischer the other two subscribing witnesses, severally subscribed their names as witnesses thereto in the presence and at the request of said testator and in the presence of each other does not Know what has become of William Fischer, he may be dead -

 R. D. Jamar